-Given a (weighted) graph $\G$, we denote by $A_\G$ the adjacency matrix of $\G$, and by $\V_\G$ denote the set of all eigen-vector matrices of $\G$: for every $V \in \V_\G$ there exists a diagonal matrix (of eigen values) $\Lambda$ such that $A_\G = V \Lambda V^T$ Given a graph signal $\vec{x}$ on $\G$, its GFT can be defined by $V^\Tr x$ for some $V \in \V_\G$.
-Note in particular, as highlighted by previous works in \cite{huang2018graph} \cite{teke2017uncertainty} for example, that the GFT is not uniquely defined, as $\V_\G$ contains many matrices.
+Given an unweighted undirected graph $\G$, $A_\G$ denotes its adjacency matrix.
 Note that the adjacency matrix is symmetric with zero diagonal and non negative off diagonal entries.
+There exists a diagonal matrix (of eigenvalues) $\Lambda$ and an orthogonal matrix $V$ of eigenvectors such Adjacency or Laplacian matrix $A_\G$ or $L_\G = V \Lambda V^T.$ Given a graph signal $\vec{x}$ on $\G$, its GFT can be defined by $V^\Tr x$.
+Note in particular, as highlighted by previous works in \cite{huang2018graph} \cite{teke2017uncertainty} for example, that the GFT is not uniquely defined: for instance multiplying the columns of $V$ arbitrarily with $1$ and $-1$ also gives a valid eigenvector matrix.

 We denote by $\text{tr}(A)$ the trace of a square matrix $A$, and by $\norm{A}_F = \text{tr}(A^\He A)$ the Frobenius norm of a matrix $A$.
 Note that if $V, U $ are any unitary matrix ($V^\He V = I$, $U^\He U = I$) then $\norm{AV}_F = \norm{UA}_F = \norm{A}_F.$ A complex unit is a complex number with absolute value $1$.
 For a complex number $z$, the real part of $z$ is denoted by $\Re z$.
 For a matrix $A$, the entries are denoted by $A_{ij}$, the conjugate matrix by $\bar{A}$, and the matrix containing absolute values of the entries in $A$ by $|A|$.
 The Hadamard or element-wise product of matrices $A$ and $B$ is written $A \odot B$.
 We denote by $\bm{1}$ a vector of all $1'$s, by $\text{diag}(x)$ a diagonal matrix with $x$ as the diagonal, and by $\text{diag}(D)$ the diagonal of a matrix $D$.